Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/4-way-handshake.md

 # 4-Way-Handshake

-- The "4-Way-Handshake" is a procedure to generate communication keys.
+- The 4-way handshake is the process of exchanging 4 messages between an access point (authenticator) and the client device (supplicant) to generate some encryption keys which can be used to encrypt actual data sent over Wireless medium.
-- Occurs after the client is authenticated and associated. _(this means, after the State 3 of the State Machine = State 3: Associated)_
+- Occurs after the client STA is authenticated and associated. _(this means, after the State 3 of the State Machine = State 3: Associated)_
 - Is used to generate the keys used to encrypt various types of traffic (Unicast, Multicast, Broadcat) between **AP** and **client STA**.
 - Utilizes an **exchange of 4 EAPOL Key Frames also known as "Messages"** between the client STA and the AP (`M1`, `M2`, `M3`, `M4`).
 - In a PSK Network (eg. WPA2), the exchange of frames occurs after the open system authentication and association _(just after the State 3 of the State Machine)_
 - In a 802.1X Network (eg. EAP/RADIUS), the 4-way-handshake occurs after EAP authentication _(after the State 3 of the State Machine + EAP Exchange between AP & Authentication Server)_
 - Through the 4-way-handshake procedure, several keys are generated sequentially

+## Keys